EKMoca/skills-github-pages/index.md

 ---
-title: "A discourse on finding meaning in a dopamine depleted world."
-Art
+title: Art.
+A discourse on finding meaning in a dopamine depleted world.
 ---

 ``` python